brunoczim/athyrma/README.md

-# glossa
+# paignion

-Glossa: a Rust library to construct natural languages
+Paígnion: a collection of crates intended to be tooling for creating fictional worlds, and specially, for developing games.